 Learning at Cuddington Community Primary School

 Well established and deeply embedded learning behaviours enable children to be effective learners.
 We teach, model, expect and celebrate 5 key learning behaviours.
 Each of these behaviours is related to a gem enabling the treasure of learning to be discovered.
-Children will be rewarded with 'physical' and sticker gems linked to the 5 'Learning Gem Behaviours,'
+Children will be rewarded with 'physical' gems linked to the 5 'Learning Gem Behaviours,'

 Sapphire - I am an Adventurous Learner.
 I can see a problem and solve it without adult help.
 I can think of different solutions to a problem.